Entropic measures of nonclassical correlations: Conclusion

 Any measure of nonclassical correlations assigns a number to a joint quantum state; the second question has to do with what this ``amount'' means.
 The demon-based measures have an operational interpretation as the work deficit suffered by local demons that are required to work only with the subsystems.
 Recently, there have been two closely related proposals for operational interpretations of quantum discord in terms of state-merging protocols~\cite{DCavalcanti2011a,Madhok2011a}.
 Quantum discord has also been connected to the entanglement loss when mixed states are created from entangled states followed by entanglement distillation from those mixed states~\cite{cornelio2010a}.
 Such operational interpretations are essential to understand the meaning of a measure of nonclassical correlations.
 Whenever a measure of nonclassical correlations is proposed, the amount of nonclassicality must ultimately gain meaning through an operational interpretation.

-\acknowledgments We thank M.~Piani for pointing out to us how to prove that discord is never larger than the WPM measure~\cite{Piani2008a}.
+\acknowledgments We thank M.~Piani for pointing out to us how to prove that discord is never larger than the WPM measure~\cite{Piani2008a} and S. Vinjanampathy for apprising us of \cite{chen2011}.
 This work was supported in part by US National Science Foundation Grant Nos.~PHY-1005540 and PHY-0903953.
 AS acknowledges the support of the Department of Science and Technology, Government of India, through the Ramanujan Fellowship (SR/S2/RJN-01/2009).
 AS also acknowledges the hospitality provided by the Center for Engineered Quantum Systems, University of Queensland, during the summer of 2010, where part of this work was done.